 DuPage County Attorneys Help Clients Navigate Divorce

-In the state of Illinois, in order for a couple to obtain a divorce, there must be grounds, or a specific reason as to why the divorce is taking place.
-A divorce is technically referred to as a "Judgment for Dissolution of Marriage," and, for many years, could be based "fault" or "no-fault" grounds.
+A petition for divorce will often state the specific reasons the divorce is taking place, known as "grounds for divorce."
+A divorce is technically referred to as a "Judgment for Dissolution of Marriage," and, for many years, divorces in the state of Illinois could be based "fault" or "no-fault" grounds.

-Prior to the law change, couples using irreconcilable differences as grounds for divorce, spouses were required live "separate and apart" for at least two years.
+Prior to the law change, couples using irreconcilable differences as grounds for divorce were required to live "separate and apart" for at least two years.
 This mandatory separation period has been eliminated under the new law.
-A six-month separation, however, will be accepted by the court as proof of irreconcilable differences, in the event of contested divorce.
+A six-month separation, however, will be accepted by the court as proof of irreconcilable differences, in the event that one party contests the grounds for divorce.

 Previous Grounds of Divorce in DuPage County